ideo-mind/money-pot/CREDITCOIN_EVM_INTEGRATION.md

 ## Configuration

-All EVM configuration is hardcoded in `src/config/viem.ts`.
-No environment variables needed for EVM setup.
+All EVM configuration is centralized in `src/config/viem.ts`.
+Contract addresses are defined in the chain configuration.

 **To update configuration:**

 1. Edit `src/config/viem.ts`
-2. Update `WALLETCONNECT_PROJECT_ID` with your actual project ID
+2. Update contract addresses in `creditcoinTestnet.custom.moneypot.address` and `creditcoinTestnet.custom.token.address`
-3. Update `MONEY_POT_CONTRACT_ADDRESS` with your deployed contract address
+3. Set `VITE_WALLETCONNECT_PROJECT_ID` in your environment

 ## Usage